Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Little pause there.

-More than a hundred pairs of pajama bottoms disappeared from male students in Churchill Hall.
+disappeared from male students in Churchill Hall.

-Just the bottoms?
+Just the bottoms.

 The Raiders were 16 female students from Manor Hall.

-It was so skillfully done that no one even knew the Raider disappeared until the men of Churchill Hall got ready for bed.
+until the men of Churchill Hall got ready for bed.

-They're all wandering around the halls just tops on.
-Oh you too you too.
+They're all wandering around the halls,

-That's not a good look is it?
-No. The adult man with the...
-The Winnie Pooh.
+That's not a good look, is it?

 Yeah, not a great look.